microsoft/xr-development-for-beginners/5-csharp-foundations/2-variables-data-types/README.md

 y = x + 2;
 ```
-If we were to print these values as we learned earlier, the input and output would look like this:
+If we were to print these values as we learned earlier, the input and output would reflect the followingg:

 Input:
 ```csharp